64 lines on smooth quartic surfaces: Quartics with 64 lines

 \subsection{Acknowledgements}

 We are indebted to Wolf Barth for sharing his insights on the subject starting more than 10 years ago.
-Thanks to Achill Sch\"urmann for helpful discussions on quadratic forms.
+Thanks to Achill Sch\"urmann for helpful discussions on quadratic forms, and to Tomasz Szemberg and Davide Veniani for pointing out an error in an earlier version related to Proposition \ref{prop:=64}.
 We are grateful to Igor Dolgachev, Duco van Straten and the anonymous referee for their valuable comments.
 This project was started in March 2011 when MS enjoyed the hospitality of the Jagiellonian University in Krakow.
 Special thanks to S\l awomir Cynk.